Friday, 2 December 2016

 056. A Tale Of Three Old Havelis of Punjab (Haveli Bara Dari of Sardar Gurmukh Singh Ji)

-As it often happens we sometime make unintended discoveries.
-Similarly while roaming about in rural Punjab in search of old battlefields, graves of forgotten warriors, abandoned gurdwaras and temples and tombs of people lost in history, I made some interesting discoveries.
+As it often happens, we sometimes make unintended discoveries.
+Similarly, while roaming through rural Punjab in search of old battlefields, graves of forgotten warriors, abandoned gurdwaras and temples, and tombs of people lost in history, I made some interesting discoveries.

-One of those are three beautiful havelis which I found during my different expeditions.
-I don't know much about their history.
-But hopefully some reader will add to our knowledge.
+Among them are three beautiful havelis, which I came across during different expeditions.
+I don’t know much about their history, but hopefully, some reader will add to our knowledge.

 A view of the haveli.
 23.08.2015.